 AWS messaging services provide core communication for users and applications.
-Amazon Simple Queue Service is a managed message queue that sends, stores and receives messages between components of distributed applications to ensure that the parts of an application work as intended.
+Amazon Simple Queue Service (SQS) is a managed message queue that sends, stores and receives messages between components of distributed applications to ensure that the parts of an application work as intended.

-Amazon Simple Notification Service (SNS) enables a business to send pub-sub messages to endpoints, such as end users or services.
+Amazon Simple Notification Service (SNS) enables a business to send publish/subscribe messages to endpoints, such as end users or services.
 SNS includes a mobile messaging feature that enables push messaging to mobile devices.
-Amazon Simple Email Service provides a platform for IT professionals and marketers to send and receive emails.
+Amazon Simple Email Service (SES) provides a platform for IT professionals and marketers to send and receive emails.

-AWS also has a variety of services that enable internet of things (IoT) deployments.
+AWS also has a variety of services that enable the internet of things (IoT) deployments.
 The AWS IoT service provides a back-end platform to manage IoT devices and data ingestion to other AWS storage and database services.
-The AWS IoT Button provides hardware for limited IoT functionality, and AWS Greengrass brings AWS compute capabilities to IoT devices.
+The AWS IoT Button provides hardware for limited IoT functionality and AWS Greengrass brings AWS compute capabilities to IoT devices.

 AWS pricing models and competition